 - Rental income cannot be used to qualify the borrower.

-Step 5: Compare vacation home mortgage rates
+Step 7: Compare vacation home mortgage rates

-Step 6: Work with a local Realtor
+Step 8: Work with a local realtor

 Buying real estate in a new area — or even one you’ve vacationed in for many years — requires expert guidance, so be sure to work with an experienced local real estate professional.
-They will know not only what properties are available, but why you might prefer one to another, and any local regulations or restrictions.
+They will know not only what properties are available but also why you might prefer one to another, and any local regulations or restrictions.